 We were delighted to be given the opportunity to highlight the amazing work our students do each year and their successful involvement in the DofE Award programme.
 Our young ladies demonstrated and presented their Volunteering, Skill, Physical and Expedition section of the DofE throughout the afternoon visit by HRH Prince Edward, The Earl of Wessex.
 The students were exemplary and should be very proud of their achievements and their ability to articulate their successes to our prestigious visitors.

 His Royal Highness had a busy afternoon learning all about the extensive DofE programmes undertaken by the students and also enjoyed a Commonwealth themed lunch.
 The event culminated in the unveiling of a plaque to mark the Royal visit and commemorate the school’s success.

-Mrs Fahey, Senior Assistant Headteacher, was full of praise and commented:
+Mrs Fahey, Academy Headteacher, was full of praise and commented:

 The DofE has inspired and transformed the lives of millions of young people from all walks of life.
 From volunteering to physical activities, life skills to expeditions, achieving a DofE Award is a passport to a brighter future, valued by both employers and universities.